Table of contents

 3) Improved Application Security

-DevSecOps adopts a proactive strategy for addressing security vulnerabilities in the early stages of developing the DevSecOps lifecycle.
-Development teams in the DevSecOps phases leverage automated security tools to test code and conduct security audits seamlessly, avoiding any hindrance to the development process or the software delivery pipeline.
+DevSecOps employs a proactive approach to addressing security vulnerabilities in the early stages of the DevSecOps lifecycle.
+Development teams in the DevSecOps phases utilize automated security tools to test code and conduct seamless security audits, thereby avoiding any hindrance to the development process or the software delivery pipeline.

-Throughout different phases of the development process, the DevSecOps lifecycle reviews, audits, tests, scans, and debugging to ensure that the application successfully clears crucial security checkpoints.
-In the event of security vulnerabilities emerging, collaboration between application security and development teams ensues, involving a joint effort in conducting security analysis and devising solutions at the code level.
+Throughout the various phases of the development process, the DevSecOps lifecycle involves reviews, audits, tests, scans, and debugging to ensure that the application successfully clears crucial security checkpoints.
+In the event of security vulnerabilities emerging, collaboration between application security and development teams ensues, involving a joint effort to conduct security analysis and devise solutions at the code level.

 4) Swift and Economical Software Delivery

-DevSecOps’ quick and secure delivery approach not only saves time but also reduces costs by minimizing the necessity of revisiting processes to address security issues after the fact.
-Integrating security in this process is efficient and cost-effective, eliminating redundant tasks and unnecessary reworks and reviews, thereby enhancing overall security measures.
+DevSecOps’ quick and secure delivery approach not only saves time but also reduces costs by minimizing the need to revisit processes to address security issues after the fact.
+Integrating security in this process is efficient and cost-effective, eliminating redundant tasks and unnecessary rework and reviews, thereby enhancing overall security measures.

 5) Suitable for Automation in a Contemporary Development Team